Life360: Premium

 Life360 operates as a freemium app, and users can pay for extra features.
 These extra features include: stolen phone insurance, access to a live advisor 24/7, unlimited creation of "Places", and emergency roadside assistance (known as 'Driver Protect').

 Bubbles

 CEO, Chris Hulls, created a TikTok account to initiate a dialogue with teenagers after intense criticism.
 Subsequently, Life360 released Bubbles which allows users to set a radius of between 1 and 25 miles and a set time frame of 1 to 6 hours.
 This means you won't be able to see where people are in the Bubbles however safety features and messaging features remain active.

+Tiles

+Life360 added support for Tile trackers.
+This allows users to link their Tile account or add Tile trackers directly.

 Criticism

 An article by The Washington Post claims that parents are using the location sharing feature to track their teenage and adult children "in ways that resemble emotional abuse."

-An article by The Markup reported that Life360 sells its users’ precise location data to data brokers.
-According to Life360’s privacy policy, these data “does not reasonably identify you directly”.
+An article by The Markup reported that Life360 sells its users' precise location data to data brokers.
+According to Life360's privacy policy, this data "does not reasonably identify you directly".
 The company later claimed it was no longer selling this type of data.

+While tracking devices like Life360's Tile and Apple's AirTag were intended to help users find missing or stolen property, they have also been used maliciously, such as stalking people.
+In August 2023, stalking victims filed a class-action lawsuit against Tile, Life360 and business partner Amazon for essentially promoting stalking, specifically "negligence, defective design, unjust enrichment, intrusion, and multiple privacy law violations".

+A 2024 Sky News story characterised Life360 as "stalkerware".